vikassharma83021/Xamarin-CrossDownloadManager/README.md

         });
 ```

 **Warning:** Please check if the files exist.
-This DownloadManager will overwrite the file if it already exists.
+The CrossDownloadManager will overwrite the file if it already exists.

 ##### Additional for Andriod